zeus-volkov-systems/messageapi/README.md

 ###### Condition Sets

-Conditions can be set on fields that qualify records when passed in, serving as a potentially powerful filtering tool.
+Conditions can be set on fields that qualify records when passed in, serving as a potentially powerful dynamic filtering tool.
 In the provided default plugin, conditions must specify at least a unique id, a type, and an operator.
 Conditions that are to be used in filtering must be valued on individual records.
 Conditions are also provided on a whole-request basis - to be used in containerization of records.
-In this case, conditions can be given values when
+In this case, conditions can be given values on the request itself, to be used for parsing into collection-containers by applying to every potential record that is declared as part of a collection set.

 There are two condition types in the provided implementation  - composite and comparison.